 The exhibits are accompanied and enriched by narration, allowing visitors to draw nearer to the protagonists of Athenian culture.
 On a large digital screen, the fictitious dialogue between an Athenian kosmetes and a noble from Parthia can be viewed.
 The dialogue is inspired by the work of the Scythian philosopher Anacharsis who travelled from his homeland on the northern shores of the Black Sea to Athens in the early 6th century BC in pursuit of knowledge, or by Lucian of Samosata (2nd century AD), and is integrated with information deduced from Plutarch and Pausanias.

 Lastly, with the scientific collaboration of the National Archaeological Museum and the Italian Archaeological School, a substantial catalogue of the exhibition (see here) will be published with numerous essays related to Hadrian, Athens and the Gymnasia.
-The Catalogue integrates the Exhibition, helping visitors to understand the importance and symbolic significance of the objects on display.
+The catalogue integrates the Exhibition, helping visitors to understand the importance and symbolic significance of the objects on display.
 It is divided into four sections: 1.
 Hadrian and Athens – 2.
 The city of Hadrian – 3.
 The Gymnasia – 4.
 Hadrian’s legacy.
-The Catalogue is concluded by a fifth chapter with the description of the exhibits on display in the National Archaeological Museum.
+The catalogue concludes with the fifth chapter, which includes a description of the exhibits on display in the National Archaeological Museum.
+Buy it here.

 Sources & references: